The Philip and Muriel Berman Museum of Art is located right on campus. The museum has free admission and a very large art collection.

 ALMA, a latino club on campus, creates a dance with spanish music and caters delicious food from Latino restaurants.
 Bust out your moves!

-The President often invites student leaders over to his house and have dinner with them to discuss what they have done in campus
+The President often invites student leaders over to her house to have conversation or even dinner.

 It can be unaviodable to have technical problems or misplace your student ID, so Tech Support can be your best friend to finding solution to your troubles.